-Culture and society The HQ respondents of the MNEs are well aware that 'Asia is different' (M1), even though the specific local knowledge of Singapore, Thailand and Indonesia is rather limited: 'German people are very direct' (E3H) versus 'The Asian people are quiet and never say what they mean' (M1H) only describes some issues on a relatively generic level and reduces the differences to a communication issue (Table 6).
+Culture and society.
+Table 5 shows that the HQ respondents of the MNCs (see row 1) perceive that "Asia is different" (M1), even though their specific local knowledge of Singapore, Thailand and Indonesia is rather limited: "German people are very direct" (E3H) and "The Asian people are quiet and never say what they mean" (M1H).
+Such statements only describe some issues on a relatively generic level and reduce the differences to a communication issue (Table 5).